Creating sensor faces

 To enable applications finding a face it needs to be installed into a specific directory.
 This is typically

-for system installed faces or ~/.local/share/ksysguard/sensorfaces/
+/usr/share/ksysguard/sensorfaces/ for system installed faces or ~/.local/share/ksysguard/sensorfaces/.

-Additionally the root folder has to have the same name as the plugin Id
+Additionally the root folder has to have the same name as the plugin Id specified in the metadata.

-If the face is distributed through the kde store
+If the face is distributed through the KDE Store

 and installed using the relevant tools, installation is handled automatically.